ilaria-barletta/roomies-ui/README.md

 ![Roomies on multiple devices](readme-images/responsive-example.png)

-The live link to UI is here: https://roomiesui-16b4bb6864ed.herokuapp.com/ The live link to the API is here: https://roomiesapi-637170cefd22.herokuapp.com/
+The live link to UI is here: https://roomiesui-16b4bb6864ed.herokuapp.com/

+The live link to the API is here: https://roomiesapi-637170cefd22.herokuapp.com/

 The API repository is here: https://github.com/ilaria-barletta/roomies-api

 ___

+# Project Goals
+* Allow users to register/login to the Roomies app.
+* Allow users to create a `Household` which is the primary model which connects all the functionality of the app.
+Households are intended to allow users to model their actual household and perform all the actions (such as managing groceries and rent) that make their life easier.
+* Allow users to add/remove other users to their `Household`
+* Allow users to create `Grocery Lists` for their `Household`
+* Allow users to add `Grocery Items` to their `Grocery Lists`
+* Allow users to add `Comments` to their `Grocery Lists`
+* Provide CRUD functionality for all of the relevant models.

 # Features